Skull Crushers: Muscles Worked, How To Do and Form

 Skull crushers hurt my elbows.
 What should I do?

 I doubt they are skull crushers.
 If you are experiencing any pain, you should seek medical attention immediately.
-However, it is a good rule of thumb that you should avoid something if it hurts, even if it is not typical muscle soreness from a workout.
-You could also try variations of cable exercises, like push downs.
-These kinds of movements tend to be easier on the elbow and shoulder joints.
+However, it is a good rule of thumb to avoid something if it hurts, even if it is not typical muscle soreness from a workout.

 How much weight should I use for Skull Crushers?